JasperDuan111/Image-Sentiment-Classification/README.md

 ## Data Source

-You can download the data from [Fer 2013](https://www.kaggle.com/datasets/msambare/fer2013)
+You can download the data from [FER 2013](https://www.kaggle.com/datasets/msambare/fer2013)

 ## Examples of ouputs